NazemMahmud/url-shortener/README.md

 # Google Safe Browsing Lookup API
 - Created an API key using my gmail
 - Required data, like, **CLIENT_ID**, **CLIENT_VERSION** and **API_KEY** for lookup API call is provided in `env.example` file
+- There is **an extra route added**, in order to test the lookup API is correctly implemented or not: Route path:: `http://localhost:port/api/check-url`\
+You will find more unsafe site link here: `https://testsafebrowsing.appspot.com/`